fd-col/fd-col.github.io/_posts/2023-03-01-Unity IVR emergency drills.md

 ## Introduction
 This project is part of my **internship in Switzerland** and it is about _Immersive Virtual Reality_ (IVR) in a medical environment to create a realistic tool that simulates an emergency evacuation status.

 Several are the applications for educational and training purposes.
-For example, it is possible to train the medical staff or the fire-fighters team with the hospital built in the IVR.
+For example, it is possible to train the medical staff or the fire\-fighters team with the hospital built in the IVR.

 Furthemore, it can be used for collecting data about visitors and patient behaviour in case of an emergency inside the building.